Qualification Number: 600/7265/9

 |8||Psychopharmacology and Therapeutics in Feline Behaviour Therapy||12|

 The course is delivered over 1 academic year.
-The 8 Units of this course are taught in four residential modules along with non-residential self-study and discussion sessions as detailed below.
+The 8 Units of this course are taught in four residential modules along with non-residential self-study and discussion sessions.
+In order to pass the course you must attend the full lecture programme taught over 4 residential weekends and satisfactorily complete all assignments and distance learning elements of the course.

-Authors and Tutors: COAPE Behaviour, Veterinary and Nutrition Experts, Reseach Scientists, Dog Handling and Training Experts
+Authors and Tutors: COAPE Behaviour, Veterinary and Nutrition Experts, Reseach Scientists.

-Course Type: Residential component held over four weekends along with written coursework to be completed between Modules.
+Course Type: Residential component held over four weekends along with written coursework to be completed throughout the course.

 Additional Information: Course materials, coffee, tea, breakfast, lunches, refreshments through the day and one night's dinner and accommodation included for each residential Module.